Judge: Black Lives Matter is a movement that can’t be sued

 “For reasons that should be obvious, a hashtag – which is an expression that categorizes or classifies a person’s thought – is not a ‘juridical person’ and therefore lacks the capacity to be sued,” the judge wrote.

-The officer’s attorney, Donna Grodner, didn’t immediately respond to a call and email seeking comment, but she had argued earlier that the Black Lives Matter should be held liable.
+The officer’s attorney, Donna Grodner, said in an email that she was “not at liberty to discuss the case.”
+During a hearing in June, she had argued that the Black Lives Matter should be held liable.

 “It’s organized.
 They have meetings.
 They solicit money.
 They have national chapters,” Grodner said.
 “This shows a level of national organization.”